Only one engine available, but manual or automatic gearboxes

 You can only get the Toyota Aygo with one engine – a 1.0-litre three-cylinder petrol.
 It produces 72hp, so it’s perky enough to potter around town but it struggles to keep up with fast-moving motorway traffic.
-Accelerating from 0-62mph takes a very leisurely 14 seconds.
+Accelerating from 0-62mph takes a very leisurely – and quite noisy – 14 seconds.

 The Aygo may be short on power most of the time but it compensates with agile handling

-Unlike the Hyundai i10, you can’t get the Toyota Aygo with an automatic gearbox.
 The standard five-speed manual is still pretty easy to use, however, and the Toyota’s light controls mean it isn’t particularly tiring to drive for long periods or in heavy traffic.
+There’s also the option of an x-shift automatic gearbox, which is fine if you absolutely must have an auto.
+Next to the autos in an i10 or Picanto, though, it feels quite jerky at low speeds.

 Around town, the Toyota does a reasonable job of softening bumps in the road, but large potholes still send an unpleasant thud through the cabin.
 The new Toyota Aygo does come with added sound insulation to muffle the roar from the tyres at speed, but it’s still a little noisier than the VW Up.
-Head off the motorway and you’ll find the Toyota Aygo corners without leaning too much, but it’s nowhere near as fun to drive as the likes of the slightly bigger Ford Fiesta.
+Head off the motorway and you’ll find the Toyota Aygo corners without leaning too much, but it’s not as fun to drive as Picanto, i10, Citigo or Up.

 Pick a top-spec X-clusiv model, you get plenty of safety kit as standard, including lane-departure warning and automatic emergency braking to help prevent avoidable low-speed collisions.
 Unfortunately, you can’t get these features on entry-level cars and they’re optional extras on other models in the range.